lsst/rtn-045/index.rst

      .. figure:: /_static/figure_filename.png
        :name: name_of_figure
-       :alt: Descriptive text of image
+       :alt: Descriptive text of image (use tab to indent second line of text)

 Git branch, merge, and review policy for portal tutorials